NWOM/JobList/README.md

 2. Navigate to the project directory.
 3. Build the application using Maven.
 4. Run the application and access the Swagger UI documentation at `http://localhost:8080/swagger-ui.html` to explore the API endpoints.

+## Deployment:

+Deploy the application using Docker:

+1. Build the Docker image.
+2. Run the Docker container.
+3. Access the application at `http://localhost:8080`.